 Other Careers Creates Knowledge and Skills

 I also have to mention that in my youth into my 30s I also had other employment that has added to my knowledge base.
-When construction was slow, I often operated both a flat deck and one ton wrecker for various towing companies.
-There's no better on the job experience on how to deal with people and remain calm as well a respectful then conducting certain BCAA calls.
-Imagine it's 8:00 pm on a cold winter's night.
-There's over 20 inches of snow on the ground, you have already worked a 10 hour day non stop, and every towing company is at least 3-5 hours behind on calls due to the combination of events.
+I also operated both a flat deck and one ton wrecker for various towing companies when construction was slow.
+There’s no better on the job experience on how to deal with people and remain calm as well a respectful then conducting certain BCAA calls.
+Imagine it’s 8:00 pm on a cold winter’s night.
+There’s over 20 inches of snow on the ground, you have already worked a 10 hour day non stop, and every towing company is at least 3-5 hours behind on calls due to the combination of events.
 People are upset to say the least.
 Picture that synario and you learn quick to hold your tongue and techniques to calm customers down.
 It became invaluable experience.